 Most hotel and lodging businesses are open and are implementing proactive strategies and following CDC guidelines to ensure the wellbeing of hotel guests.
 We are confident that area hotels and lodging businesses are deploying the appropriate sanitation protocol and procedures to help limit the spread of communicable illnesses.

 Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
-Restaurants, bars and breweries following these protocols were permitted to reopen in May.
 Please check with each business for opening status, hours and offerings.
 Many businesses also offer takeout and delivery options.

 Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
 Most business categories, including restaurants, attractions, casinos, shops and more, have safely reopened and are ready to welcome residents and visitors alike.

-Greater Cleveland RTA (RTA) bus and rail lines are currently operating for essential travel but with reduced service.
-Park-N-Ride and Downtown Trolley bus service are scheduled to resume in August.
+Greater Cleveland RTA (RTA) bus and rail lines are currently operating but with reduced service.
 Please visit RideRTA.com for up-to-date information.

-RTA has an enhanced cleaning protocol for all its buses, trains, paratransit and non-revenue vehicles that began on March 5.
-As of April 2, RTA is taking additional measures to protect customers and employees by adding ultra violet technology (UV-C) to its arsenal of disinfectant procedures.
+RTA has an enhanced cleaning protocol for all its buses, trains, paratransit and non-revenue vehicles, including ultra violet technology (UV-C).